 3. Step up Your Moisture Game

-Now that the temperatures are falling and the air is getting drier, your skin will be craving a bit more moisture.
+And don't forget that the air is getting drier, so your skin will be craving more moisture.
 If you’ve been using something lighter-weight all summer, you can simply apply a bit more than usual to tide you over for fall, and bring in a heavier cream when winter hits.
 Or you can step it up a notch by opting for a richer moisturizer as soon as your skin starts to feel pinched like Graydon Skincare Berry Rich Cream.

-Again, don’t forget about your body!
+The skin on the rest of your body should also be cared for.
 Click here to shop body lotions and butters.

 4. Mask Away